titola/neuropa/README.md

 signal is amplified by the coherent addition of acoustic waves (laser beam through the plume at the speed of sound [2]).
 I would like to know the maximum intensity achievable by a vibrator obtained combining more laser sources of this type.
+Besides, an oscillation of the speed of laser beam through the plume around the speed of sound introduces a wide variation of the intensity, an effect of tremolo or AM modulation dependent on the oscillation frequency.
+Is it possible to modulate this speed at ultrasonic frequencies?
+Unfortunately I don't have the tools to test it.

 On May 16 2019 night, I have partially covered the window with aluminum foil to reduce the moist surface to monitor.
 I found a dry